Skip links

 Transferring a communicative infection to the mountain gorillas

-Mountain gorillas are very vulnerable to human diseases; hence, youngsters under the age of fifteen might have the virus and avoid public speaking out.
-Later on, this might be given to the mountain gorillas, who might not find fit.
+Mountain gorillas are very vulnerable to human diseases; hence, youngsters under the age of fifteen might have the virus and avoid speaking out.
+Later on, this might be given to the mountain gorillas, who might not find it fit.

-From the 1980s, when Dian Fossey records show that the number was only 300 gorillas, the mountain gorilla conservation effort has evolved.
+From the 1980s, when Dian Fossey’s records show that the number was only 300 gorillas, the mountain gorilla conservation effort has evolved.
 According to the latest census of mountain gorillas, there are over 1000 of them worldwide.

 Distribution of Random Gorilla Trekking Families

 Following the briefing, the current visitors are scattered haphazardly among the gorilla families found in Rwanda and Uganda.
-Their division is based on capacity to access the remote mountain gorillas.
+Their division is based on the capacity to access the remote mountain gorillas.

-A youngster under the age of fifteen may not be in a position to hike the mountain gorillas alone without an accompanying parent, merely in case he or she is assigned another household.
+A youngster under the age of fifteen may not be in a position to hike the mountain gorillas alone without an accompanying parent, merely in case he or she is assigned to another household.

 The youngster needs an accompanying parent or guardian for the trip to guarantee they have a trustworthy support team to guide them through this journey.

-What Can a Child Under 15 Years Do in the gorilla Trekking Areas in Uganda and Rwanda Community Visits?
+What Can a Child Under 15 Years Do in the Gorilla Trekking Areas in Uganda and Rwanda | Uganda gorilla trekking age

-Visit the neighborhood with a young kid under the age of fifteen either before or after gorilla treking to observe local behavior
+Visit the neighborhood with a young kid under the age of fifteen, either before or after gorilla treking to observe local behavior

 A local guide leads the Buhoma community walk to the usual farmhouse, traditional healer, banana brewer, and may even accompany a scheduled traditional dancing ensemble.
 The money raised supports community-driven initiatives like road repair, medical facilities, schools, and others.

-Along with so much more, the Nkuringo community walk with the youngsters below 15 years allows you to see traditional healers, rural farmhouses, blacksmiths, and local beer brewer.
+Along with so much more, the Nkuringo community walk with the youngsters below 15 years allows you to see traditional healers, rural farmhouses, blacksmiths, and a local beer brewer.

-Nature Trail in Children under the age of fifteen have opportunity to see other primates in the Rwanda and Uganda during nature hikes in Volcanoes National Park or Bwindi Forest.
+Nature Trail in Children under the age of fifteen have the opportunity to see other primates in Rwanda and Uganda during nature hikes in Volcanoes National Park or Bwindi Forest.
 You must arrange this with the ranger guide from Uganda Wildlife Authority.
 The nature of other forest users that might endanger you means that nobody is permitted to enter the forest without an accompanied ranger guide.

-Among the monkeys you may find are blue monkeys, olive baboons, grey-chipped mangabeys, vervet monkeys, red-tailed monkeys, L’Hoests, Pottos and others.
+Among the monkeys you may find are blue monkeys, olive baboons, grey-chipped mangabeys, vervet monkeys, red-tailed monkeys, L’Hoests, Pottos, and others.

-Living in the Virunga region helps many birds, including some Albertine endemics like Shelley’s Crimmsonwing, find solace.
+Living in the Virunga region helps many birds, including some Albertine endemics like Shelley’s Crimsonwing, find solace.
 This section has breathtaking views of the forest canopy, including a glittering waterfall created by a rich river network inside the forest.

 The Golden Monkey Trekking